-Species from the family Miridae included the Hawaiian endemic insects Engytates hawaiiensis (Kirkaldy), abundant on Dubautia, Trigonotylus hawaiiensis (Kirkaldy), found on grasses, and Hyalopeplus pelucidus Stål.
-A nonindigenous species of Miridae, Coridromius variegatus (Montrouzier) was an infrequent species not previously recorded from the HO site, but occurs on other Hawaiian Islands.
+Species from the family Miridae included the Hawaiian endemic insects Engytates hawaiiensis, abundant on Dubautia, Trigonotylus hawaiiensis, found on grasses, and Hyalopeplus pelucidus

+Stål.
+A non-indigenous species of Miridae, the broken-backed bug (Pachybrachius fracticollis) was uncommon at the HO site.

-Adults and nymphs of Geocoris pallens Stål were uncommon on vegetation at the HO site.
+Adults and nymphs of the non - indigenous seed bug Geocoris pallens were common on vegetation at the HO site.
+This species is a predator on small insects.